6 Steps to Follow in an Emergency for an Organized Response

-The most important feature, though, should be real-time communication.
 When seconds count, you want to be sure you have the latest information and can instantly and reliably send alerts and instructions to everyone involved with a real-time communication solution.
 Even better is a two-way communication tool that allows you to confirm your employees’ safety and offer assistance to anyone who may still be in danger.

 Step 5: Design an “All-hazards” Plan

-Most emergencies can fall into one of four categories: weather or natural event; power or IT outage; security event; or health and safety incident.
-Your plan should be flexible enough to adapt to each of these different situations.
-In particular, design an “all-hazards” plan that specifically addresses these things that are likely to come into play during any emergency:
+Most emergencies fall into one of four categories: weather or natural event, power or IT outage, security event, or health and safety incident.
+Your plan can and should be flexible enough to adapt to each of these different situations.
+Your task is to design an “all-hazards” plan that specifically addresses the following things that are likely to come into play during any emergency:

-- Evacuation routes from building and general area
+- Evacuation routes from buildings and general areas

 - Chain of command and contact details